CMU-17-356/cmu-17-356.github.io/docs/syllabus.md

 ## Grading

-Evaluation will be based on the following approximate distribution: 50% assignments, 20% midterm, 20% final project, 10% participation.
+Evaluation will be based on the following approximate distribution: 55% assignments, 35% final project, 10% participation.

 *Note:* Attendance is required for guest lectures.
 Absences during guest lectures (without previously arranged accommodations) will result in a deduction in your overall course grade for participation.